 Nearly all of the top cities for employing market research analysts are on a coast – in fact 50% of the numbers listed below are in New York City, Washington D.C., or Boston.
 There are also plenty of opportunities on the west coast, but once moving inward there are less employers.
 New York City employs the most marketing research analysts, with 45,220 in total.

 Want for more career advice?
-TransparentCareer offers free data on compensation packages, salary negotiation, and career pathing. argumentative essay topics for critical thinking!
+TransparentCareer offers free data on compensation packages, salary negotiation, and career pathing.
+Sign up for a free account here!